terryaney/KatApp.Provider/katapp documentation.md

 ### **ejs-output**

 Legacy functionality replaced by `rbl-value` processing.
 Set the content for any element based on CSS classes.
+Once the Kaml View has all the `rbl-value` attributes correctly defined, this table should be renamed to `rbl-value`.

 Column | Description
 ---|---